Niche-Networks/minifetch-api/README.md

 await client.checkAndExtractUrlPreview(url);
 // Price: $0.002
-// For checking how your web page unfurls when shared: Extracts all
-// fields for the lightweight cards that represent your page on social
+// Extracts all fields used for a page's share previews: the lightweight
-// platforms, chat apps and AI.
+// cards that represent the page on social platforms, chat apps, and AI.

 await client.checkAndExtractUrlContent(url, options);
 // Price: $0.002